YuccaBrev/antNest/README.md

 Ant Nest was designed using sketchup pro (.skp files)

-The exported dxf files may have some unexpected changes.
+The exported dwg file may have some unexpected changes.